RCN-ECS/GenomicsWorkshop/README.md

 Along similar lines, next generation sequencing is a new technology that can provide a large amount of information, but a large amount of sequencing data is not always informative toward understanding adaptation.
 In small breakout groups, we will discuss when knowing the genes gives important insights into adaptation, conservation, and other questions that cannot be gleaned from more traditional (e.g., phenotype-based) approaches.

-### Evening Day 3: Poster session
+### Evening Day 3: Poster session and model/simulation demos

 We invite poster abstracts on any of the themes highlighted in the workshop schedule.
+We also invite people working with models and simulations (oceanographic or evolutionary) to set up a laptop and share their simulations.

 ## August 18
 ### Morning Day 4: Presentations: Connecting genotype to phenotype with transgenics